vitalii-mostivskyi/lidl-beer-dashboard/README.md

 # lidl-beer-dashboard
-Goal for this project is to extract beers from monthly Lidl brochure with
+The goal for this project is to
+- extract beers from the monthly Lidl brochure
+- find those beers on untappd.com
+- check if you drank that beer or not
+- show a web page with beer info and dank / not drank